América (Brazilian TV series)

 América is a Brazilian telenovela that aired on TV Globo from 14 March 2005 to 4 November 2005.
 It is written by Glória Perez and directed by Jayme Monjardim and Marcos Schechtman.
-The telenovela focused on the life of an illegal immigrant to the United States and the lives of those she left behind in Brazil.
+The telenovela focused on the life of an illegal immigrant to the United States of America and the lives of those she left behind in Brazil.
 It stars Deborah Secco and Murilo Benício.

 In the United States, Telemundo aired a Spanish-dubbed version of América in 2009.

 Plot

 Main plot

 Sol and Tião are born to different social backgrounds—she to a poor suburban family in Rio, and him to an even poorer family who raised cattle in West São Paulo State.
 They eventually meet, due to unlikely circumstances, but part again, as she has set as her ultimate priority to reach the United States or bust.
 While she comes to the U.S. to live as an illegal immigrant, he remains in Brazil and, despite many trials and tribulations, he becomes a successful rodeo cowboy.